How to Extract Metadata from Diagrams Using GroupDocs Metadata Java

 Step 1: Load the Diagram File

-Begin by creating a Metadata object with your document path:
+The Metadata class is the entry point for reading any supported document’s metadata.
+Begin by creating a Metadata object with your diagram path:

 try (Metadata metadata = new Metadata("YOUR_DOCUMENT_DIRECTORY")) {